twilio/twilio-webchat-react-app/README.md

 # Twilio Webchat React App

+## Repository eprecation notice

+**Notice:** This repository, including both the `main` branch and the v3 `flex-webchat-ui` branch, are no longer maintained.
+Because we need to use proprietary technology to continue to improve and enhance this feature, future development has moved to an internal Twilio repository and is no longer open source.

+Webchat 3.x.x is still actively being developed and maintained.
+To begin using Webchat 3.x.x or see the latest updates, please check the [Flex Webchat 3.x.x documentation](https://www.twilio.com/docs/flex/developer/conversations/webchat).

+Thank you for understanding.

+## Summary

 _Twilio Webchat React App_ is an application that demonstrates a website chat widget built for Flex Conversations.
 It uses Twilio's Conversations JS SDK, Twilio Paste Design library, the Flex WebChats endpoint, and the Create React App.

 ---